T. J. Ward: Denver Broncos

 On March 11, 2014, Ward signed with the Denver Broncos on a four-year, $23 million contract.
 On December 24, he earned a second consecutive trip to the Pro Bowl.

 Ward had 61 tackles, two sacks, two forced fumbles, and six passes defended in the 2015 NFL season.
 The Broncos finished with the #1 defense and a 12-4 record.
 In the Divisional Round against the Pittsburgh Steelers, Ward recorded four tackles in a 23–16 victory.
 In the AFC Championship game against the New England Patriots, Ward had six tackles before having to leave the game with an ankle injury and did not return.
 The Broncos later went on to win the game 20–18.
 Ward returned to play in the Broncos 24–10 victory in Super Bowl 50 over the Carolina Panthers, where he recorded seven tackles, a pass defended, a fumble recovery, and an interception.
+Ward received Pro Bowl acknowledgement in the 2015 season but was unable to participate due to playing in the Super Bowl.
 He was ranked 68th by his fellow players on the NFL Top 100 Players of 2016.

 On September 2, 2017, Ward was released by the Broncos.